shadowthebat/weather/README.txt

 # weather

-To try this script for yourself, don't forget to sign up with open weather maps api to request an api key
+To try this script for yourself, don't forget to sign up with open weather maps api to request an api key.
+Then create file in weather directory called key.py with 2 variables. key = '{YOUR API KEY}' find_id_path = '{FULL PATH TO cityid.json}'

 DEFAULT CITY
 Run python weather.py to: